A birthday lunch left 15 Texas relatives battling covid-19: ‘Please don’t be like my family’

 The Aragonez family had all agreed at the beginning of the pandemic to avoid any gatherings with people outside of the family, including church services, bars, and indoor and outdoor dining, and also planned to work from home as much as possible, Aragonez said.
 They also cut down on their usual weekly family gatherings to once-per-month, socially distanced outdoor gatherings.

-“Everyone said yes, just because we have all been taking care of ourselves very well since the start of the pandemic...”
+“Everyone said yes, just because we have all been taking care of ourselves very well since the start of the pandemic ...”
 Aragonez said of her cousin’s invitation.
 “Our family put a strong emphasis of taking care of yourself every day so that we could see each other with more peace and not be scared of contracting covid-19.”

 Eight members of the Aragonez family drove from Arlington to Fort Worth for the birthday lunch at her cousin’s house, where four other relatives lived.
 The plan was never to gather indoors, Aragonez said, but as family members arrived, people congregated in the living room, where for a couple of hours, everyone sat around the couch without masks, sharing fajitas and chocolate cake.

 “It really was: ‘Hey, I’m coming in’ and everyone started talking,” Aragonez said.
-“They naturally gravitated to the living room...
+“They naturally gravitated to the living room. ...
 It was not like we were, ‘Let’s all hang out inside.'
 We fell back into our old habits.”

 The next day, one of the cousins who had attended the lunch texted the group.
 “I did not wake up feeling well,” she wrote.
 “How are you feeling?”